JosephG0918/FitTrack/README.md

    pipenv install
    ```

-3. Create a `.env` file in the project root with your database credentials (One may exist already):
+3. Create a `.env` file in the project root with your database credentials:
    ```
    DB_HOST=localhost
    DB_USER=your_database_user